 Let’s take a look at factors to take into account when deciding if claiming back your lost holiday is worthwhile.

 Check Your Sick Pay Entitlement

 If you don’t know your entitlement, check your contract of employment or employee handbook for information on sick pay.

 Employers are not obligated to offer paid sick leave at full pay.
 Statutory sick pay is £99.35 a week.
-If being paid this amount for your holiday period would cause you financial issues, it may be worth reconsidering.
+If your employer does not offer enhanced sick pay, and being paid this amount for your holiday period would cause you financial issues, it may be worth reconsidering.

 Would Your Illness Prevent You Working?

 If your illness would not prevent you working had it happened during work time, you will not be entitled to claim sick pay.

 Let’s look at an injury such as a heavily sprained ankle.
 Someone working in a warehouse would not be able to work with this injury.
 Therefore they would be entitled to reclaim their annual leave.
 However, an office worker performing most duties from a desk, would most likely not be able to claim.

 This means that if you couldn’t go on a hiking trip, but you could have still worked, your employer can refuse your request.

 Being Asked for Extra Proof of Illness